-Good agreement between RGB-camera indices and proximal NDVI-based measurements has also been shown in crops (Sakamoto et al. 2012) and in herbaceous species (Anderson et al. 2016).
-However, NDVI measurements does not show the spikes observed on GCC in late spring and our study shows that NDVI is more stable, less scattered, and better

-- 420 representative of LAI plateau throughout the summer growth phase observed in deciduous forests.
+Good agreement between RGB camera indices and proximal NDVI-based measurements has also been shown in crops (Sakamoto et al., 2012) and in herbaceous species (Anderson et al., 2016).
+However, NDVI measurements does not show the spikes observed in GCC in late spring and our study shows that NDVI is more stable, less scattered and better representative of the LAI plateau throughout the summer growth phase observed in deciduous forests.
 Similar conclusions were drawn in Petach et al. (2014).
-In conclusion, the NDVI sensor using MOS and MOF criteria can be considered as the best option since it provides reliable estimates for monitoring both spring and autumn phenology.
-In addition, and as highlighted in Hmimina et al. (2013), in situ NDVI measurements using proximal sensors are done a few meters above the top of canopy, and because NDVI is a normalized index, the effects of the sky conditions produce little noise.
-Thus, measurements can be - 425 carried out under diffuse sky conditions, allowing for the monitoring of vegetation phenology at high temporal frequency.
-Nevertheless, proximal NDVI sensors have the disadvantage that measurements remain limited to a narrow field of view and do not allow to extract key phenological metrics at the individual tree level when it may be possible using RGB camera (Delpierre et al. 2020).
-The use of multispectral cameras with RGB+NIR bands, which are increasingly used on many sites, may allow to overcome this inconvenience and should therefore be encouraged.
+In conclusion, the NDVI sensor using MOS and MOF criteria can be regarded as the best option since it provides reliable estimates for monitoring both spring and autumn phenology.
+In addition, and as highlighted in Hmimina et al. (2013), in situ NDVI measurements using proximal sensors are done a few meters above the top of the canopy, and because NDVI is a normalized index, the effects of the sky conditions produce little noise.
+Thus, measurements can be carried out under diffuse sky conditions, allowing for the monitoring of vegetation phenology at a high temporal frequency.
+Nevertheless, proximal NDVI sensors have the disadvantage that measurements remain limited to a narrow field of view and do not allow us to extract key phenological metrics at the individual tree level when this may be possible using RGB camera (Delpierre et al., 2020).
+The use of multispectral cameras with RGB+NIR bands, which are increasingly used at many sites, may allow us to overcome this inconvenience and should therefore be encouraged.

-430 4.3.
-Ability of CC to detect phenological transitions
+4.3 Ability of CC to detect phenological transitions

-During the spring, good performance of CC-based method was obtained after cosine correction of the transmitted PAR according to Eq.
-7 (Fig. 4a and Table S2).
-Without this correction, MAD between estimated and observed MOS dates is three times larger (6 days vs 2 days) and R slightly lower (0.71 vs 0.80).
-It can be noted that uncorrected CC, which corresponds to the complement to 1 of the canopy transmittance, and fAPAR provide similar estimated MOS dates, that are on average about one week later that observed dates (Table S2).
-This result is in line with the study of Perot et al. (2020), conducted in a mature oak forest, which showed that on average estimated MOS dates from canopy transmittance time-series are about 7 days later than the observed budburst dates.
+During the spring, a good performance of CC-based method was obtained after cosine correction of the transmitted PAR according to Eq.
+(7) (Fig. 4a and Table S2).
+Without this correction, MAD between estimated and observed MOS dates is 3 times larger (6 d vs. 2 d) and R^2 slightly lower (0.71 vs. 0.80).
+It may be noted that uncorrected CC, which corresponds to the complement to 1 of the canopy transmittance, and f APAR provide similar estimated MOS dates (Table S2).
+This result is in line with the study of Perot et al. (2020), conducted in a mature oak forest, which showed that on average estimated MOS dates from canopy transmittance time series are about 7 d later than the observed budburst dates.